 Simple, delicious, wholesome and nutritious.
 Serve these Holiday Almond Raisin Clusters at your holiday table and watch them disappear!

 - Dark chocolate adds rich flavor as well as powerful plant nutrients called flavonoids, which have antioxidant properties.
-Not all chocolate is created equal so be sure to use dark chocolate (70% cacao or higher) as it has the highest concentration of these powerful compounds.
+Not all chocolate is created equal though!
+Be sure to use dark chocolate (70% cacao or higher) as it has the highest concentration of these powerful compounds.

 - 1 large egg white, room temperature

-- ¼ cup coconut palm sugar
+- ¼ cup coconut sugar

 - 1 ¾ cups sliced almonds

-- 2/3 cup California Raisins
+- 2/3 cup raisins

 - 2 ounces (1/4 cup) dark chocolate chips

-Preheat oven to 300 degrees F. Line two baking sheets with silicone baking mats or parchment paper.
+- Preheat oven to 300 degrees F. Line two baking sheets with silicone baking mats or parchment paper.

-Whisk the egg white in a bowl until frothy.
+- Whisk the egg white in a bowl until frothy.
 Add the sugar and whisk until incorporated.
 Add the almonds and raisins to the bowl and stir everything together making sure all of the almonds and raisins are coated with the egg mixture.

-Spoon clusters of the mixture (about 1 ½ tablespoons each) onto the prepared baking sheets.
+- Spoon clusters of the mixture (about 1 ½ tablespoons each) onto the prepared baking sheets.
 Form them into small mounds with your hands.
 The clusters won’t stick together but they will once they’re baked.

-Bake in the oven, one tray at a time, 18-20 minutes until set.
+- Bake in the oven, one tray at a time, 18-20 minutes until set.
 Remove from oven and let the clusters cool completely on the baking sheets.
 When they’re completely cool, carefully lift the clusters from the baking sheets with a spatula.

-Melt the chocolate in a bowl in the microwave or in a double boiler.
+- Melt the chocolate in a bowl in the microwave or in a double boiler.
 Using an offset spatula or butter knife, spread a thin layer of chocolate over the bottom of each cluster.
 Lay each cluster down on a plate (chocolate side up) and refrigerate until chocolate is firm.
 Flip the clusters right side up before serving.